rstring8/enhancement-proposals/000-template.rst

 Provide additional details in this section.
 While you should keep other sections short, feel free to use as much space as you want here.
+However, restrain yourself to making one single, concrete proposal.
+If some parts of the proposal
+have alternatives,
+include them in the discussion section below.

 You can make additional sections
 --------------------------------